-Relative Level of Technology Development Technology Readiness Level TRL Definition Description Technology Development TRL 4 Component and/or system validation in laboratory environment The basic technological components are integrated to establish that the pieces will work together.
+Relative Level of Technology Development Technology Readiness Level TRL Definition Description TRL 4 Component and/or system validation in laboratory environment The basic technological components are integrated to establish that the pieces will work together.
 This is relatively "low fidelity" compared with the eventual system.
 Examples include integration of ad hoc hardware in a laboratory and testing with a range of simulants and small scale tests on actual waste 2 .
 Supporting information includes the results of the integrated experiments and estimates of how the experimental components and experimental test results differ from the expected system performance goals.
 TRL 4-6 represent the bridge from scientific research to engineering.
 TRL 4 is the first step in determining whether the individual components will work together as a system.
 The laboratory system will probably be a mix of on hand equipment and a few special purpose components that may require special handling, calibration, or alignment to get them to function.
-Research to Prove Feasibility TRL 3 Analytical and experimental critical function and/or characteristic proof of concept Active research and development (R&D) is initiated.
+Prove Feasibilityexperimental critical function and/or characteristic proof of conceptanalytical st the analytic the analytic representation and comparing TRL 3 the work that we Component integrate the experimental critical function and/or characteristic Active research and development (R&D) is initiated.
 This includes analytical studies and laboratory-scale studies to physically validate the analytical predictions of separate elements of the technology.
 Examples include components that are not yet integrated or representative tested with simulants.
 1 Supporting information includes results of laboratory tests performed to measure parameters of interest and comparison to analytical predictions for critical subsystems.
 At TRL 3 the work has moved beyond the paper phase to experimental work that verifies that the concept works as expected on simulants.
 Components of the technology are validated, but there is no attempt to integrate the components into a complete system.
 Modeling and simulation may be used to complement physical experiments.
-TRL 2 Technology concept and/or application formulated Once basic principles are observed, practical applications can be invented.
+Basic Technology Research TRL 2 Technology concept and/or application formulated Once basic principles are observed, practical applications can be invented.
 Applications are speculative, and there may be no proof or detailed analysis to support the assumptions.
 Examples are still limited to analytic studies.
-Basic outline Technology suppor Research ideas f paper Experi observ observ Supporting information includes publications or other references that outline the application being considered and that provide analysis to support the concept.
+Supporting information includes publications or other references that outline the application being considered and that provide analysis to support the concept.
 The step up from TRL 1 to TRL 2 moves the ideas from pure to applied research.
 Most of the work is analytical or paper studies with the emphasis on understanding the science better.
 Experimental work is designed to corroborate the basic scientific observations made during TRL 1 work.
 TRL 1 Basic principles observed and reported This is the lowest level of technology readiness.
 Scientific research begins to be translated into applied R&D. Examples might include paper studies of a technology's basic properties or experimental work that consists mainly of observations of the physical world.
 Supporting Information includes published research or other references that identify the principles that underlie the technology.

-1 Simulants should match relevant chemical and physical properties.
+1 Simulants should match relevant chemical and physical properties

 2 Testing with as wide a range of actual waste as practicable and consistent with waste availability, safety, ALARA, cost and project risk is highly desirable.